CathyLiu20/sharing/README.md

 LASSO Regression

 LASSO provides a principled way to reduce the number of features in a model by adding a L1 norm peanlty factor.
-The cross-validation is used to choose the penalty factor (alpha) based on MSE.
-The model is fitted again using the 'best' penalty factor.
+The 5-fold cross-validation is used to choose the penalty factor (alpha) based on MSE.
+The model is fitted again using the selected 'best' penalty factor.
 The MSE from test set is 273433.35, which is slightly lower than that from linear regression.

 XGBoost

+XGBoost is an efficient implementation of gradient boosting algorithm, and it is computationally efficient and highly effective, especially for large data samples.
+Lots of hyperparameters can be tunned, and three important ones are selected due to computation efficiency.
+Specifically, learning rate, max_depth and min_child_weight are tunned with the 5-fold cross-validation.
+The MSE from test set is 273433.35